 Here’s what you need for the smoothie:

 🚽1/2 cup frozen berries.
-I use blueberries typically.
+I use wild blueberries typically.
 Use strawberry & blueberry for low FODMAP option.

 🚽1 tbsp ground flax, excellent for regularity, as it’s a good source of soluble fiber which dissolves in water, making stools softer and easier to pass.
 Note that you may need to work up to the full tablespoon slowly.

 🚽1 tbsp MCT oil.
 A natural laxative and great for brain health!
 Use this MCT oil.

 🚽1/4 c Greek or coconut plant-based probiotic yogurt.
 Greek yogurt is a great protein boost.
 I like Siggi’s plant based yogurt, or CocoJune is great too if you’re avoiding dairy.

 🚽add a little coconut milk or water until you reach desired thickness.
 Use almond milk for low FODMAP option.

 🚽 collagen or protein you like.
 I use this Designs for Health Paleocleanse Plus for its detox support benefits.
 A congested liver is a big cause of constipation.
 You can also use this collagen protein.
 I often use both.